togalle/CG-samenvatting/samenvatting.md

 These are good for complex scenes because of efficient storage but only for static because it's expensive to recompute.

 It's a good idea to use both octrees and bsp trees for games; one for the dynamic requirements, and one for the complex static requirements.

+> Octrees are simple and great for dynamic scenes, but grow quickly so it's best for simple scenes.
+BSP trees are better for complex scenes because of the efficient tree builing, but this also means it's best for static scenes.
+K-d trees are a good in-between.
+It's common to use both octrees and BSP trees in a scene that requires both types.

 ### Fractals